Army Reserve Soldier from Virginia supports federal response to COVID-19

+The U.S. Army has deployed Soldiers including doctors and nurses to hospitals in Texas and California to support the whole-of-America response to the COVID-19 pandemic.
+Some of those Soldiers, with the skills and background to provide critical care, couldn’t envision not helping.

+“I can’t imagine having lived through this COVID time, with the knowledge and skills that I have, and not being able to say that I jumped in and helped my fellow citizens get through it,” said Capt.
+Steven Wiseman.

-Capt.
-Steven Wiseman, an Army Reserve critical care nurse from Crozet, Va., is mobilized with an Urban Augmentation Medical Task Force as part of the Department of Defense support to COVID-19.
-The task force is supporting Valley Baptist Hospital in Harlingen, Texas.
-U.S. Northern Command, through U.S. Army North, remains committed to providing flexible Department of Defense support to the Federal Emergency Management Agency in support of the whole-of America COVID-19 response.
+Wiseman is an Army Reserve nurse currently mobilized with an Urban Augmentation Medical Task Force as part of the Department of Defense support to the Federal Emergency Management Agency’s response to COVID-19.

+He is serving with UAMTF-7458 from the Army Reserve Medical Command, Southeast Medical Area Readiness Support Group, one of six Army UAMTFs that have mobilized to South Texas to support the influx of patients during the COVID-19 pandemic.

+Specifically created to respond in this time of crisis, the UAMTF is designed to augment the civilian medical community by delivering a wide range of critical medical capabilities.
+Each 85-person UAMTF consists of doctors, nurses, combat medics, respiratory specialists, and ancillary personnel that expand the capacity of care that civilian medial facilities can offer their community.

 |Date Taken: